ThierrySans/CSCC09/index.md

 ## Accessibility Needs

 The University of Toronto is committed to accessibility.
-If you require accommodations for a disability, or have any accessibility concerns about the course, the classroom or course materials, please contact Accessibility Services as soon as possible: disability.services@utoronto.ca or <http://studentlife.utoronto.ca/accessibility>
+If you require accommodations for a disability, or have any accessibility concerns about the course, the classroom or course materials, please contact Accessibility Services as soon as possible: <https://www.utsc.utoronto.ca/ability/welcome-accessability-services>